 Cultural Differences: An Israeli Ukrainian Working at Google NYC

-My early childhood immigration, Israeli upbringing and a recent move to NYC has taught me quite a lot about cultural difference in the corporate environment.
+My early childhood immigration, Israeli upbringing and a recent move to NYC has taught me quite a bit about cultural differences in the corporate environment.
 I’ve learned mostly about differences between American, Russian, and Israeli communication styles and culture, and the ways in which these differences affect people in the corporate environment.

-Starting with the Russian culture, which I was born to: Generally speaking, many Russians who survived the Communist regime have strong feelings about truth.
-They were lied to for many years by the Russian government, and they are very sensitive about the difference between a true and a false statement.
-Consequently, many of them have difficulty accepting the American political correctness and the American conduct in general.
+Starting with the Russian culture, which I was born to: Generally speaking, many Russians who survived the Communist regime and escaped from it during the early 90’s have strong feelings about truth.
+They were lied to for many years by the Russian government, and some of them tend to be sensitive about the difference between a true and a false statement — especially around hirarchical relationships.
+Consequently, many of them have difficulty accepting the American political correctness.
 If a Russian is asked “How are you?” he will answer as if someone really wants to know.
 He will explain that he is miserable, that his wife left him this morning, and that he doesn’t want to be here.
 A sincere and negative answer to the ‘How are you?” question, will usually leave the average American baffled.

 Moreover, many Russians have a hard time coping with corporate bullshit and politics.
-Since they do not know how to hide their feelings effectively, when they think that someone is bull*ing them you can either see it on their face, or hear it explicitly after they express their opinion about it.
-Russians express their opinions whether they were asked or not.
+Since they don’t necessarily know how to hide their feelings effectively, when they think that someone is bull*ing them you can either see it on their face, or hear it explicitly after they express their opinion about it.
+As a general rule, Russians tend to express their opinions whether they were asked or not.
 They also tend to misinterpret the question “What do you think?” in a similar way to their misinterpretation of “How are you?”.

 Apparently, there are hardly any Russians or Ukrainians among the management levels of the leading tech companies in the US.
 There are many possible explanation to this, and I believe that diversity challenges like the ones that I describe here are among the top ones.